 - Cut open the avocado and remove the pit.
-Scoop out the inside and add to egg yolks in bowl.
+Scoop out the inside and add it to the egg yolks in the bowl.

-- Add mayonnaise, chopped bacon, and Everything Seasoning to the egg yolks and avocado.
+- Add mayonnaise to the egg yolks and avocado.
 Mash it all together.
+Stir in the seasoning and chopped bacon.
 (If you wish, set aside a little chopped bacon for garnish.)

 - Scoop the mashed filling into the egg whites, piling it up into high mounds.
 Garnish with reserved bacon, if desired.